bdkinc/knex-ibmi/README.md

 ## Usage

-This library is written in typescript and compiled to both commonjs and esm.
+This library can be used as commonjs, esm or typescript.

 ```javascript
 const knex = require("knex");